 If SAP can pull this off, they could build a set of tools that help every company behave like Amazon; deliver real-time feedback to managers about customers, prospects, and employees – in an actionable and useful way.
 That market is probably 10 times bigger than the “survey” market, and it leverages SAP’s expertise in data management, infrastructure, and enterprise solutions.

 Misunderstanding How Amazon Gets Feedback From Customers

 Amazon does not do that with survey software.
-They do that through how they set up their website, and how the customer responds to their website.
-This is something that SAP has never done and did not know how to do before Qualtrics, and still does not know how to do today (so almost a year and a half after this article was written).
-The person who writes this does not know how either Amazon works, how it gets customer feedback, and how surveys either have nothing to do with it, or very very little to do with it.
+They do that through how they set up their website and how the customer responds to their website.
+This is something that SAP has never done and did not know how to do before Qualtrics and still does not know how to do it today (so almost a year and a half after this article were written).
+The person who writes this does not know how either Amazon works, how it gets customer feedback, and how surveys either have nothing to do with it or very very little to do with it.

 It’s a big move and clearly, SAP has a big vision.
 I’ll be watching this closely and look forward to letting you know how it goes.

 Josh Bersin will only publish what happens if the Qualtrics acquisition happened to be successful; otherwise, as with other analysts, they will never bring up the topic again.
 That is how the analysts work, they make projections, where they never go back and hold themselves accountable or record their predictive accuracy.
 I have found this repeatedly in researching analyst writings.
 Did Gartner go back and measure their accuracy for what they wrote on IBM Watson as we covered in the article How Gartner Got IBM Watson so Wrong?
 Of course not.
 IT analysts follow no scientific approach, and this means zero measurements of previous projections.